Cubeware Solutions Platform C8 (CSP C8)

-Founded in 1997 and based in Rosenheim, Germany, Cubeware currently has 125 employees in five German offices as well as subsidiaries in the DACH region; San Jose, USA; and Bangalore, India (additional off-shore development).
-In July 2008 Cubeware was acquired by Cranes, a vendor based in India.
+Founded in 1997 and based in Kolbermoor, Germany, Cubeware currently has about 140 employees in five German offices as well as subsidiaries in the DACH region; San Jose, USA; and Bangalore, India (additional off-shore development).
+In 2008, Cubeware was acquired by Cranes, a vendor based in India.
 Primrose Investments GmbH now owns Cubeware, having acquired it from Cranes Group in 2016.

-Cubeware’s BI platform CSP C8 was first released in September 2014.
-Its main components are BI front ends C8 Cockpit, C8 Mobile and C8 Snack; the application server C8 Server; and C8 Importer, a product for data integration and modeling.
-All products are developed by Cubeware itself and are primarily sold directly by the vendor in Germany, Austria and Switzerland, where they are used by approximately 4,000 customers.
-Cubeware technology is also used worldwide through partner channels and various OEM versions.
+Cubeware’s BI platform CSP C8 was first released in 2014.
+Its main components are the BI front ends C8 Cockpit, C8 Mobile and C8 Snack; the application server C8 Server; and C8 Importer.
+All products are developed by Cubeware itself and are primarily sold directly by the vendor in the DACH region, as well as through partner channels and various OEM versions.
+Cubeware products are used by approximately 4,200 customers worldwide of which about half are from German-speaking countries.

-CSP C8 is aimed at usage scenarios in a range of business departments without any industry-specific focus.
+CSP C8 is aimed at usage scenarios in business departments without any industry-specific focus.
 C8 Cockpit, a visual environment for building and displaying screen-based reports, analyses and dashboards, offers good layout, graphic and interactive capabilities.
 In terms of planning, Cubeware positions itself as a vendor of operational planning and detailed budget planning solutions.
-The vendor extends the financial planning solutions of partners like IDL and Denzhorn with BI and data management functionality.
+Since 2016, a fine-tuned combination of CSP C8 and IBM TM1 (known as CW1 database powered by IBM) has been available, combining Cubeware’s products with IBM’s in-memory technology and Excel integration.
+Cubeware also extends the financial planning solutions of partners such as IDL and Denzhorn with BI and data management functionality.